-This is not to say that partnership is seen by the Schmitz Foundations in terms of blind trust.
-Rather we use references from network partners, efficient project monitoring, reliable and informative documentation reporting project progress and a sound accounting system, coupled with onsite visits, to ensure a basis on which trust and mutual understanding can grow over the course of years.
+This is by no means to say that partnership is seen by the Schmitz Foundations in terms of blind trust.
+Rather we use references from our network partners, efficient project monitoring, reliable and informative documentation reporting project progress and a sound accounting system, coupled with on-site visits, to ensure a basis on which trust and mutual understanding can grow over the course of years.